tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career.rst

 `Griffin Island` (also a boxed set) in stores, somewhere.
 (I think this must have been near the time they were released.)
 Like `DragonQuest`, I found them fascinating.
-Unlike `DQ` I never got my group to successfully play `RQ`.  `RQ3` and `Griffin Island` were a glimpse into a style of culture-based gaming that I had never encountered in my `AD&D` experience, but were complicated enough that my players hated character generation, and we never got much beyond that.
+Unlike `DQ` I never got my group to successfully play `RQ`.
+The players found `RQ3` character generation to be too complicated, alas.  `RQ3` and `Griffin Island` were a glimpse into a style of culture-based gaming that I had never encountered in my `AD&D` experience, but were complicated enough that my players hated character generation, and we never got much beyond that.
 I never saw *any* of the Glorantha materials until much, much